top of page

 The Aderet, Elijah David Rabinowitz-Teomim (1843—1905 CE)

-The Aderet, R’ Eliyahu David Rabinowitz-Teomim (1843—1905 CE), is credited with the idea to revive the observance of the Hakhel in modern times.
+The Aderet, R’ Eliyahu David Rabinowitz-Teomim (1843—1905 CE), is credited with the idea of reviving the observance of the Hakhel in modern times.
 During Sukkot in 1945, the first official ceremony celebrating the Hakhel was performed.
 Gathering and uniting Israel is a miracle in and of itself, and there is even a special blessing for seeing a “crowd” of 600,000 Jews together.
 The Talmud says,

 “Our Rabbis taught: If one sees a crowd of Israelites, he says, ‘Blessed is He who discerns secrets, for the mind of each is different from that of the other, just as the face of each is different from that of the other.”
 Berachot 58a, Soncino Press Edition